The Role of BIT

 Yes.
 It is important to respond to any outreach by a University of Utah official.
 Failure to do so in a timely fashion may result in additional actions being taken to ensure that the student is safe and a referral to Student Conduct.

 Yes.
 The BIT understands that we may not have all of the correct information.
 Students have the right to share their perspective, and this will be taken into consideration when determining an appropriate course of action.

-In order to determine the need for intervention, BIT uses a threat assessment tool that measures generalized risk, mental and behavioral health, and aggression.
+In order to determine the need for intervention, BIT uses a risk rubric that measures generalized risk, mental and behavioral health, and aggression.
 Generalized risk includes harm to facilities, reputation, finances, etc.), while mental and behavioral health related risks include harm to self.

 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of students' educational records.
 Protecting student privacy is also a high priority of the Behavioral Intervention Team.
 Records and proceedings of BIT are kept protected and private and are only shared on a "need to know" basis.
 This "need to know" basis complies with the Family Educational Rights and Privacy Act (FERPA).

 FERPA does not in any way restrict a University employee from sharing what they observe personally.
 In other words, a University employee would not violate FERPA by advising BIT of what the employee saw or heard when directly interacting with the student, observing a student interaction with others, or otherwise observing a student's behavior or demeanor.